 Fig. 5: Snapshots of equivariant policies deployed zero-shot to perform real-world tasks of door pushing (a,b) and stand turning (c,d).
-For task-level symmetry (e.g. door pushing), PPOeqic trained with only right-handed door can be deployed on both left and righthanded doors with symmetric gait patterns.
-For motion symmetry, PPOaug is more robust against slightly asymmetric dynamics that exists on actual hardware.
+For task-level symmetry (e.g. door pushing), PPOeqic trained with only right-handed door can be deployed on both sides with symmetric gait patterns.
+For motion symmetry, PPOaug is more robust against slightly asymmetric dynamics exist on actual hardware.